Single sign-on (SSO) for Confluent Cloud¶

-- You must have an existing SAML-based IdP, such as Okta, OneLogin, or Azure Active Directory (AD).
+- You must have an existing SAML-based identity provider, such as Okta, OneLogin, or Azure Active Directory (AD).

-In an IdP-initiated flow, Confluent Cloud cannot verify that the end-user initiated the flow, which leaves users vulnerable to Cross-Site Request Forgery (CSRF) attacks.
-Therefore, IdP-initiated login flows for SSO are not supported.
-Several IdPs provide workarounds to simulate IdP-initiated login flows, such as the Okta bookmark application.
+Identity provider-initiated sign-in flows for SSO are not supported.
+In an identity provider-initiated flow, Confluent Cloud cannot verify that an end user initiated the flow, which leaves users vulnerable to Cross-Site Request Forgery (CSRF) attacks.
+Several identity providers suggest workarounds to simulate identity provider-initiated login flows, such as the Okta bookmark application.

-Confluent Cloud SSO does not support any single log-out (SLO) protocols.
+Confluent Cloud SSO does not support single log-out (SLO) protocols.

 - Identity provider (IdP)

-- Enterprise’s corporate user directory.
-SSO users are redirected to the IdP for authentication.
+- The service that stores and manages digital identities.
+SSO users are redirected to the identity provider for authentication.

 - Local user

-- Also known as a “non-SSO user”, this user possesses a password that is stored in the Confluent Cloud database, and is authenticated directly by the Confluent Cloud back-end.
+- Also known as a “non-SSO user”, this user possesses a password that is stored in the Confluent Cloud database and authenticates directly with Confluent Cloud.
+For details, see Local user accounts.

 - Service provider-initiated login

-- For a service provider-initiated login, users access the Confluent Cloud login page, and are then redirected to their IdP to log in.
+- For a service provider-initiated login, users access the Confluent Cloud login page, and are then redirected to their identity provider to log in.